AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/emails/custom-email-subjects-event-notification.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Customize email subject lines for event notifications
+## Customize email subject lines for event notifications {#customize-email-subject-lines-for-event-notifications}

 1. Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.